 The SPITZER ORGANIZATION, one of the oldest automobile dealerships in Northeast Ohio, was established by George Spitzer (1881-1945) a 1904 graduate of WESTERN RESERVE UNIVERSITY.

-In the 1980s, John Spitzer turned daily operations over to his brother Del and Del’s son Alan.
-Under their leadership, they expanded the company to 30 dealerships representing a variety of auto manufacturers in Ohio, Florida, and Pennsylvania.
+In the 1980s, John Spitzer turned daily operations over to his son Alan and brother Del.
+Under their leadership, they expanded the company, representing a variety of auto manufacturers in Ohio, Florida, and Pennsylvania.
 Besides dealerships, the family invested in other areas, including marinas, the Pheasant Run Golf Course in LaGrange, Ohio, Brentwood Lake Village development, and farms in Lorain and Medina counties.

 Alan’s daughter, Alison began her career in the family business in 2007 when she became assistant to the general manager of the organization’s Homestead, Florida, location.
 The recession of 2007-2008 changed the nature of the automotive retail system across the nation.
 In 2009 General Motors and Chrysler terminated their contracts with thousands of dealerships including those with Spitzer.
 Alison and Alan then led a grassroots national effort that resulted in the re-establishment of nearly 1,000 dealerships across the US.
 They chronicled their effort in a book they co-authored, Grand Theft Auto.

-As of 2019 Alison Spitzer served as president of the organization and her brother Andrew as Vice President, and the company operated a series of six dealerships in Ohio and Pennsylvania.
+As of 2021, Alison Spitzer served as president of the organization and her brother Andrew as Chief Operating Officer.
+The company operates a series of twenty-one dealerships in Ohio and Pennsylvania.

 The Spitzer Organization was inducted into the ONE HUNDRED YEAR CLUB OF THE WESTERN RESERVE in 2015.